HKUDS/SSLRec/README.md

 and you can modify the values in it to obtain different training effects.
 You can also replace LightGCN with other implemented models listed in [Models](./docs/Models.md).

 For acquainted users who wish to learn more, read the [User Guide](https://github.com/HKUDS/SSLRec/blob/main/docs/User%20Guide.md), which explains the concepts and usage of SSLRec in much more details, including:
-+ Architecture design of SSLRec framework
++ SSLRec framework architecture design
-+ How to implement your own model using SSLRec
++ Implementing your own model in SSLRec
-+ How to deploy your own datasets in SSLRec
++ Deploying your own datasets in SSLRec
-+ How to implement your own training process in SSLRec
++ Implementing your own training process in SSLRec
-+ How to tune hyper-parameters automatically in SSLRec
++ Automatic hyper-parameter tuning in SSLRec

 and so on.